lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/reaxff/reax-silica.rst

 ..  container:: justify

-    Using VMD and coloring the atoms by their charges, one can see that the atoms with the extreme-most charges are located at detect in the amorphous structure:
+    Using VMD and coloring the atoms by their charges, one can see that the atoms with the extreme-most charges are located at defects in the amorphous structure (here dandling oxygen group):

 .. figure:: ../figures/reaxff/silicon-light.png
     :alt: Amorphous silica colored by charges using VMD